- Make sure that your iPhone, iPad, or iPod touch has the latest version of iOS or iPadOS.

 To add a photo or video, tap in a note, then tap the Camera button .
 Tap Take Photo or Video to create a new photo or video, or Choose Photo or Video to add an existing one.
 Tap Use Photo or Use Video, or tap Add to add an existing one.
 You can also scan documents and add them to your notes.

-- If you're in the Notes list, tap the arrow to see your Folders list.
+- If you're in the Notes list, tap the back arrow icon to see your Folders list.

-- In the Folders list, tap New Folder .
+- In the Folders list, tap the New Folder button .

 - Choose where to add the folder.
 To create a subfolder, drag the folder that you want to be a subfolder to the main folder.
 It will move below the main folder and be indented.